fritzy/Dulcimer/README.md

 ###getChildrenByIndex
 `getChildrenByIndex(factory, indexed_field, value, function(err, instances) { ... })`

+## Options

+The VeryLevelModel constructor takes field definitions and options objects.
+The options object may contain the following fields:

+* `db` the levelup instance
+* `prefix` the key prefix unique to this model factory in this database
+* `onSave` a function that is called when the model instance is saved

+### onSave

+    function (model_instance, diff) {
+    }

+The diff is an object of fields with 'then' and 'now' values.

+    {
+        field1: {then: 'cheese', now: 'ham'},
+        field2: {then: 'who', now: 'whom'}
+    }

+The diff may also contain 'key' if this is the first time this key has been saved.

+If you require a full model instance of what used to be, do this:

+    var oldmodel = model.getOldModel();

 ## Attaching DB and Prefixes

 VeryModel factories have an `options` attribute.